mangelozzi/mangelozzi.github.io/apps/freecad/tips.md

 ## TECHDRAW

+- To show hidden lines set `Hard Hidden` to `True`, which means show hard edges.
 - To change the template, in the model tree select the `page`, then the `template` sub item, in the `Property/View`.
 - To add a 3D dimension:
     1. First add the dimension, it will show the projected (incorrect value).